lkrsova/lkrsova.github.io/_posts/2022-07-23-vonrestorff-effect.md

 ![](/images/posts/visual3.jpg)

 ### The theory behind it all
 As I mentioned in my [previous post](https://lenikrsova.github.io/blog/leveldesign-resources), game and level design specifically are backed by findings from cognitive psychology and related phenomena.
 A lot of techniques that level designers employ intuitively, stem from research on human perception and cognition.
-The ones I'll talk about are: perceptual salience, Von Restorff effect, attentional set, invisible gorilla effect, and some basics of color theory.
+The ones I'll talk about that explain how visual perception in video games work are: perceptual salience, Von Restorff effect aka Isolation paradigm, attentional set, invisible gorilla effect, and some basics of color theory.

 #### Perceptual salience
 In neuroscience and adjacent fields, salience is a property or a quality of something standing out from the rest.
 Saliency usually arises from the difference between an item an its neighbors, caused by a different color coding, values, lighting or